Bodrogkeresztúr culture

-The Bodrogkeresztúr culture was a middle Copper Age culture which flourished in Hungary and Romania from 4000 to 3600 BC.
+The Bodrogkeresztúr culture was a middle Copper Age culture which flourished in the Carpathian Basin, in the territory of present-day Hungary and Romania from 4000 to 3600 BC.

-The Bodrogkeresztúr culture is best known for its seventy cemeteries.
-Which show clear genetic links with the preceding Tiszapolgár culture.
+The Bodrogkeresztúr culture is best known for its seventy cemeteries, which show strong genetic links with the preceding Tiszapolgár culture.
 Bodrogkeresztúr cemetieres make clear distinctions between males and females, who are buried on their right and left sides respectively.
 Both sexes are buried with their heads oriented towards the east.
 Burials contain pottery, stone and copper implements, and copper and gold ornaments.

 The Bodrogkeresztúr appears to have practiced mixed agriculture and stockbreeding.
 Although primarily raising cattle, they appear to have raised sheep, goats and pigs as well.
 Wild fauna in their territories included aurochs, red deer, wild boar, roe deer and hare.